KinRap/KingaRapackaPortfolio/Docs/Certificates.md

 |2019.08.05|Developing Digital Competencies of Students and Teachers.
 Safe Use of Online Resources|Specialist Education Center EDU-MACH|
 |2019.08.05|Self-Control or Emotional Self-Regulation in Children|Specialist Education Center EDU-MACH|
 |2018.12.03|Dealing with Students Facing Behavioral Difficulties|Specialist Education Center EDU-MACH|

+**Academic Publications:**

+As a researcher and scholar specializing in Biblical Studies, I have authored and contributed to several academic publications that demonstrate my technical writing abilities and research expertise.
+My work focuses on scriptural analysis, theological interpretation, and narrative structures in the New Testament.
+Through these contributions, I have showcased my proficiency in multiple languages and advanced research methods, ensuring both the precision and clarity of my writing.
+Throughout my work, I employ my extensive knowledge of ancient languages—particularly Koine Greek and Biblical Hebrew—along with modern research methodologies, to interpret and present Biblical texts with accuracy.
+My linguistic expertise enhances my ability to produce scholarly content that is both technically precise and accessible to the academic community, ensuring a clear and authentic representation of the original Scriptures.

+1. K. Kłósek, "The Significance of Two Accounts of the Multiplication of Loaves (Mk 6:30-44; Mk 8:1-9)," in: Studies in Biblical Studies, Vol. 9, ed.
+R. Bartnicki, Warsaw 2017, pp. 73-196.

+2. K. Kłósek, "Narrative Analysis," in: Studies in Biblical Studies, Vol. 9, ed.
+R. Bartnicki, Warsaw 2017, pp. 197-288.

+3. R. Bartnicki, K. Kłósek, Methods of Interpreting the New Testament: An Introduction, Kraków 2014.

+4. K. Kłósek, "Jesus as the Son of God in St. Matthew's Account of Walking on the Sea (Mt 14:22-33)," in: Warsaw Theological Studies (XXVI/2013), Warsaw 2013, pp. 31-54.

+5. K. Kłósek, "The Administrative Activity of Rev. Rector Roman Bartnicki," in: Rev. Rector Roman Bartnicki.
+From the Academy of Catholic Theology to the Cardinal Stefan Wyszyński University in Warsaw: A Memorial Book for Professor Roman Bartnicki Dedicated on the 40th Anniversary of His Scholarly Work, Warsaw 2012, pp. 88-124.

+6. K. Rapacka, "Blessed are the Pure in Heart, for They Shall See God," in: The Symbolism of the Body in the Bible.
+Bulletin of the Scientific Society of Biblical Studies Students, Warsaw, May 29, 2012.

+7. K. Rapacka, "The Epiphanic Nature of the Account of Walking on the Sea in Mk 6:45-52," in: Studies in Biblical Studies, Vol. 8, ed.
+R. Bartnicki, Warsaw 2011, pp. 247-272.

+8. K. Rapacka, "Mother-in-law and Wife of St. Peter – Myths and Facts," in: "A Virtuous Woman, Who Can Find?
+Her Value is Far Above Rubies.
+Bulletin Accompanying the Doctoral Symposium 'Biblical Women – Their Activity, Role, and Example,'" Warsaw, March 8, 2011.